Skip to main content

 11.1 Vaccinations are advocated in healthcare settings to protect individual students, their fellow students, healthcare workers, patients and clients.
 Many patients and clients are at very high risk of serious illness if they contract an infectious disease.

-11.2 Vaccinations against Hepatitis B, MMR, Varicella Zoster, are strongly recommended for all UCC students on placement in a healthcare setting.
+11.2 Vaccinations against Hepatitis B, MMR, and Varicella Zoster, are strongly recommended for all UCC students on placement in a healthcare setting.
 It is an expectation that where recommended, students on programmes that involve placement in healthcare setting will receive vaccinations to mitigate risk to self and others, including and especially to protect vulnerable patients and clients.

-11.3 These vaccinations are not mandatory, however a student who declines to be vaccinated against these infectious diseases or who has a confirmed absolute contraindication to a vaccine may, following appropriate risk assessments, be denied placement in certain healthcare settings, and as a result may not be in a position to acquire the necessary skills or core competencies for their programme.
+Restrictions may impact negatively on a student’s ability to acquire the necessary skills or core competencies for their programme.
 This may delay progression through a programme.
+Any decision impacting placement progression will be made following an individualised assessment and in accordance with the University’s Fitness to Practise procedures.
 In some circumstances, it may result in a student being unable to graduate in their chosen programme and the student may be required to transfer to an alternative exit degree programme.

 11.4 Annual Influenza vaccination is also strongly recommended for healthcare students but not yet routinely included under these procedures.